 The University of San Francisco School of Law has a proud history and commitment to Global Lawyering.
 As the lead student organization dedicated to issues involving international law, the USF International Law Society (ILS) seeks to supplement the Law School?s impressive global curriculum, by sponsoring timely and important programming in the fields of public and private international law.
 USF International Law Society seeks to encourage careers in international law, development, and inter-governmental organizations as well as to facilitate meaningful opportunities for student, practitioner and alumni networking.

-La Raza Law Students Association is dedicated to empowering Latina/o students to become the next generation of attorneys that strives to achieve progress for their community.
-La Raza has been an active student organization at USF School of Law for over 20 years.
-During this time, La Raza has promoted the school of law's mission of social justice and social equality through their active engagement in the San Francisco Bay Area community.
+The Latinx Law Students Association (“LLSA”) is dedicated to empowering Latinx law students to become the next generation of attorneys that will strive to achieve progress for their community.
+Our organization was formerly known as the La Raza Law Students Association, but a name change took place to reflect our desire to remain as inclusive as possible for all Latinx-identifying students at the USF School of Law.
+Prior to our name change, this student organization has been active at the USF School of Law for over 20 years.
+During this time, our organization has promoted the School of Law's commitment to social justice and social equality through its active engagement in the San Francisco Bay Area community.

 LELSA is an inclusive student organization that explores all aspects of labor and employment law.
 With a focus on networking and preparing members to secure summer employment, internship and externship opportunities, and post-bar employment, LELSA collaborates with plaintiff's side, defense side, non-profit, government, and hybrid labor and employment law firms.

 The Admiralty and Maritime Law Society aims to promote interest in Maritime law.
 The organization coordinates events and career panels that are targeted at giving its members exposure to a breadth of different practice areas in the field of Maritime law and facilitate networking opportunities between students and practicing maritime lawyers.